dave-teg/can_sales_system/README.md

-# MK Sales and Order management System
+# Can Sales and Order management System

 A full-stack sales and order management system built for a freelance client, the system will be used to manage sales for a nightclub business, supporting fast order placement, sales analytics, category/product management, and receipt printing.